raufoon/cymfoony/README.md

-# Read me
+# CYMFoony
 ## What is cymfoony?
-I'll be putting all my thesis work here.
+I'll be putting all resources and files related to my thesis here.

-## Basic instructions on how to do Initial Commit and Edit Commits
+## Basic instructions on how to do Initial Commit and Edit Commits for myself
 ```
 rm -r .git # removes previous git files
 git init # initiates new git